LilZgur12345/ProjectPenney404/README.md

 - processing.py: Code related to scoring the games, both by tricks & cards.

-- visualization.py: Code related to creating two heatmaps, both of which utilize a blue color gradient & present the win/draw probabilities rounded to the nearest whole number.
+- visualization.py: Code related to creating the initial & augmented heatmaps, both of which utilize a blue color gradient & present the win/draw probabilities rounded to the nearest whole number.

-- main.py: Code to actually run the simulations.
+- main.py: Code to actually run the simulation & augment the existing data.

 ---